Khairil Shahme Suhaimi: International career

-Youth international teams
+Youth

 As part of Tabuan Muda, Khairil travelled with the Brunei under-18s for a few Asian Schools Football Championship tournaments, including the one in 2010 where they were barred from participating by FIFA as soon as they landed in South Korea due to the ban imposed by football's governing body at the time.
 A period of centralised training for the 27th SEA Games commenced in March 2013, which Khairil took part in.
 Unfortunately, the Brunei under-23 squad which boasted the likes of Azwan Ali Rahman, Adi Said, Yura Indera Putera and Nur Ikhwan Othman failed to earn a single point in Myanmar the following December.
 In the third match against Singapore, Khairil was given his marching orders on the 65th minute for an off-the-ball incident, prematurely ending his involvement in the tournament.

 Khairil's next international competition was with the under-21s at the 2014 Hassanal Bolkiah Trophy to be contested in August on home soil.
 He was ever-present in the group games, partnering Reduan Petara at centre-back.
 Brunei were eliminated by virtue of a single point in goal difference by Malaysia after both had accumulated 10 points.

 The following year, Khairil was in the Brunei under-23 squad for both the 2016 AFC U-23 Championship qualification in March and the 28th SEA Games held in Singapore in May.
 He played three games for the AFC tournament in Indonesia, all ending in defeat.
 The team did not fare any better two months later, failing to score in five outings with Khairil playing in all of them.